OphidiaBigData/ophidia-analytics-framework/README.md

 ### How to Install

-If you are building from git, you also need automake, autoconf, libtool and libtool-ltdl packages.
+If you are building from git, you also need automake, autoconf, libtool, libtool-ltdl and libtool-ltdl-devel packages.
 To prepare the code for building run:

 ```
 $ ./bootstrap